 ICSI | MESA | PESA | TESE

-IVF / ICSI Technology offers new hope and possibilities for couple who would otherwise be unable to have children.
-In Vitro Fertilization or IVF involves stimulating the woman’s ovaries with fertility medication like gonadotropins to produce more number of eggs.
+IVF / ICSI Technology offers new hope and possibilities for the couple who would otherwise be unable to have children.
+In Vitro Fertilization or IVF involves stimulating the woman’s ovaries with fertility medication like gonadotropins to produce a number of eggs.
 These eggs when near to maturity are triggered with hCG injection, these eggs are then retrieved while the woman is under mild anesthesia.
 The eggs thus retrieved are fertilized with her husband’s sperm in the IVF lab.
 The process of fertilization and embryo development are carefully monitored by an embryologist for 3-5 days.
 The resultant embryos are then thus transferred back to the woman’s womb in anticipation of a successful pregnancy.

-Patience, individual attention, perseverance and emotional support is what we provide exclusively at our place because of which our hospital is ranked among the best institutes not only in India but perhaps across the globe.
+Patience, individual attention, perseverance, and emotional support is what we provide exclusively at our place because of which our hospital is ranked among the best institutes not only in India but perhaps across the globe.